$q$-Witt vectors and $q$-Hodge complexes: q -de Rham Witt complexes in the smooth case

 in which the second arrow is the canonical inclusion and the third arrow is the projection to the direct summand $\H_{R/A,\square}^{*,0}(p^\alpha)_p^\complete$. \end{lem} \begin{proof} It's clear from the construction in \cref{par:FrobeniusVerschiebung} that the kernel $K^*$ of the canonical projection $\H_{R/A,\square}^*(p^\alpha)_p^\complete\rightarrow \H_{R/A,\square}^{*,0}(p^\alpha)_p^\complete/\Phi_{p^\alpha}(q)$ contains the image of $V_p$, hence $K^*$ also contains the $p$-complete differential-graded ideal generated by the image of $V_p$.
 This shows $\ov\IV_{p^\alpha}^*\subseteq K^*$.

 It remains to show that $\ov\IV_{p^\alpha}^*\rightarrow K^*$ is surjective.
 We would like to use the decomposition from \cref{lem:qHatgeAdditive} to show this.
 Alas, this decomposition is not compatible with the Bockstein differential.
 But we can use a trick: It's enough to show that $\ov\IV_{p^\alpha}^*\rightarrow K^*$ is surjective modulo~$p$, as both sides are $p$-complete.
-Thanks to \cref{lem:H*pTorsionFree}, we know that modding out~$p$ commutes with taking cohomology for the complex $\qHodge_{R/A,\square}^*/(q^{p^\alpha}-1)$.
 But modulo~$p$, we have a surjection